Israel receives remains of one more hostage — PM’s office

-"Israel has received, via the Red Cross, the coffin of a fallen hostage, which was handed over to an IDF and ISA force inside the Gaza Strip.
+"Israel has received, via the Red Cross, the coffin of a fallen hostage, which was handed over to an IDF (Israel Defense Forces - TASS) and ISA (Israeli Security Agency - TASS) force inside the Gaza Strip.
 From there, it will be transferred to Israel," it said.
 "They will then be transferred to the Health Ministry National Center of Forensic Medicine.
 Upon completion of the identification process, formal notification will be delivered to their families."

 "The effort to return our hostages is ongoing and will not cease until the last hostage is returned," it pledged.